Santa Monica Pier: History

 The Pleasure Pier thrived during the 1920s but faded during the Great Depression.
 During the 1930s, most of the amusement park facilities were closed down and its attractions sold off.
 A breakwater was built in 1934 that provided docking for up to 100 fishing and pleasure boats near the pier.

 The bridge and entry gate to Santa Monica Pier were built in 1938 by the federal Works Project Administration, and replaced the former grade connection.

 The Newcomb Pier was privately owned until it was acquired by the city in 1974.
 During the 1960s and 1970s, various plans were proposed that would entail removal of the pier.
 The most extensive included the construction of an artificial island with a 1,500-room hotel.
 It was approved by the City Council, but citizens formed "Save Santa Monica Bay" to preserve the pier.
 The order to raze the pier was revoked by the city council in 1973.
 Within that same year, the Carousel and Hippodrome were locations for the film The Sting.

 Storms swept away the protective breakwater in 1982.
 During storms in early 1983, the pier experienced a significant loss.
-On January 27, there were reported swells of 10-feet during this winter storm.
+On January 27, there were reported swells of 10 feet during this winter storm.
 When the storm was over, the lower deck of the pier was destroyed.
 The City of Santa Monica began repairs on March 1, 1983, when another storm rolled in.
 A crane which was being used to repair the west end was dragged into the water and acted as a battering ram against the pilings.
-Over one-third of the Pier was destroyed.
+Over one-third of the pier was destroyed.

+On May 25, 1996, the Santa Monica Pier welcomed Pacific Park, the first new attraction since the 1930s.
+Construction began on December 2, 1994 and ended in February, 1996.

 On June 18, 2009, the California Office of Environmental Health Hazard Assessment issued a safe eating advisory for any fish caught from Santa Monica Pier to Ventura Harbor due to elevated levels of mercury and PCBs.

+On October 9, 2023, part of the pier was forced to evacuate after a man who claimed to have a bomb climbed onto the Ferris wheel at Pacific Park.
+He was then arrested and taken into custody.

 Management

 The City of Santa Monica created a non-profit in response to the damage and called it Santa Monica Pier Restoration Corporation (SMPRC).
-SMPRC is headquartered Hippodromes second floor, with former apartments being converted into offices, and conducted the daily operations of the Santa Monica Pier, such as managing events, filming, promotions, tenants, and street performers.
+SMPRC is headquartered on Hippodrome's second floor, with former apartments being converted into offices, and conducted the daily operations of the Santa Monica Pier, such as managing events, filming, promotions, tenants, and street performers.
 SMPRC has produced the Santa Monica Pier Paddle Board Race and the Twilight Summer Concert Series.
-Also, in 2011, SMPRC changed the company name to the Santa Monica Pier Corporation (SMPC).
+In 2011, SMPRC changed the company name to the Santa Monica Pier Corporation (SMPC).

 In popular culture

 Books

-In the popular book series The Dark Artifices by Cassandra Clare, the fictional Los Angeles Institute overlooks the Santa Monica pier.
+In the popular book series The Dark Artifices by Cassandra Clare, the fictional Los Angeles Institute overlooks the Santa Monica Pier.
 Most of the major plot is set in this vicinity.